shreyasnagaraja/Crunch/README.md

 The following must be accomplished inorder to successfully complete this assignment

-* Write the Map and reduce function by following the TODO's commented out in the code.
+* Write the map and reduce function by following the TODO's commented out in the code.
-* Refer the Junits for help and ensure that it passes on successful completion of code.
+* Refer the Junits(LinkReversalMapperTest and LinkReversalReducerTest) for help and ensure that it passes on successful completion of code.
 * Successfully Build and execute the assignment.
 * Verify the results by scanning the table.